Served: 30 years

 About 1885 to February 24, 1915

-About 4½ hours after the shooting, at 11 a.m., Paul Hold, a grocer at 3600 Spring Grove Avenue, called the Cumminsville (10th) District and advised that a “seedy-looking, middle-aged fellow with a mustache” was in his store looking for a hat and told the grocer that he was changing his hat to disguise himself from police.
+About 4½ hours after the shooting, at 11 a.m., Paul Hold, a grocer at 3600 Spring Grove Avenue, called the Cumminsville (10th) District and advised a “seedy-looking, middle-aged fellow with a mustache” was in his store looking for a hat and told the grocer that he was changing his hat to disguise himself from police.
 Lieutenant John Weiss commandeered an ice wagon and rushed to the area of Knowlton’s Corner.
 He found the suspect’s cap without anything inside it to identify its owner.

-Late on the 14th, Sergeant Fricke and Patrolman Ecker, 9th District, arrested six men at 6th and Neave Streets for questioning in the murder: Emmett McGee, Quillon Eaton, John Johnson, Wilbur Foster, George Page, and John Jordan.
+Late on the 14th, Sergeant Fricke and Patrolman Ecker from the Sedamsville (9th) District, arrested six men at 6th and Neave Streets for questioning in the murder: Emmett McGee, Quillon Eaton, John Johnson, Wilbur Foster, George Page, and John Jordan.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

 © The fact of Superintendent Boileau’s line of duty death was rediscovered in 2017 by Greater Cincinnati Police Museum Historian, Cincinnati Homicide Detective Edward W. Zieverink III (Retired).
 This narrative was February 21, 2015 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum President.
 All rights are reserved to them and the Greater Cincinnati Police Museum.